Non-surgical treatment for Trigeminal Neuralgia: Research

 As discussed, the trigeminal nerve is the fifth cranial nerve (CN V) and is responsible for the sensation in the face and motor functions such as biting and chewing.
 It is the largest of the cranial nerves and has three major nerve branches: the ophthalmic nerve (V1), the maxillary nerve (V2), and the mandibular nerve (V3).

 The sensory function of the trigeminal nerve is to provide tactile (touch), proprioceptive (position), and nociceptive (pain) afferents (sensory nerve impulses) to the face and mouth.
-It is involved with tearing of the eye as well as secretion production of the nose, sinuses, and other mucosal surfaces.
-Its motor (muscle) function activates the muscles of chewing and processing food in the mouth: the tensor tympani, tensor veli palatini, mylohyoid, and the anterior belly of the digastric.
+It is involved with the tearing of the eye as well as secretion production of the nose, sinuses, and other mucosal surfaces.
+Its motor (muscle) function activates the muscles for chewing and processing food in the mouth: the tensor tympani, tensor veli palatini, mylohyoid, and the anterior belly of the digastric.

 Only the mandibular branch (V3) of the trigeminal nerve has motor fibers.
 It innervates the muscles of mastication: medial and lateral pterygoids, masseter, and temporalis, as well as the muscles above.
 Besides chewing (mastication) some of these muscles are involved in swallowing and body balance because of their function in opening and closing the eustachian tube.